 Acoustical materials are usually constructed of soft, pliable, porous materials, and their visual appearance is secondary to their sound absorption ability.
 The appearance of acoustic absorbing materials within architectural and public spaces is often difficult to disguise, and the materials are either displayed openly, such as acoustic ceiling panels or sprayed cellulose acoustical insulation, or concealed behind fabric.

 Since the late 1970s, a promising new method of sound absorption has emerged, centered around the use of numerous small, sub-millimeter holes that extend across and through the surface of a panel.
-These holes are referred to as “micro-perforations” and are punched or cut into, and extend through, the surface of a panel.
+These holes are referred to as “micro-perforations” and extend through the surface of a panel.
 The diameter of the micro-perforations are typically .6mm or smaller, and are numerous — up to 30,000 per square foot (300,000/m2).

-The potential that micro-perforated panels offer to the acoustic industry has drawn the comparison to the impact that microchips have had on computer technology.
+The potential that micro-perforated panels offer to the acoustic industry has drawn the comparison to the impact of microchips on computer technology.
 Micro-perforated acoustic panels are the most revolutionary development in acoustics materials within the last 70 years, representing an entirely new approach to environmental acoustic control.

 From appearances, micro-perforations wouldn’t appear to have much, if any, effect on the acoustical properties of a panel.
 In reality, the effect is profound.
 To understand how micro-perforations absorb sound, it helps to understand the structure and behavior of a sound wave.